sparklemotion/sqlite3-ruby/INSTALLATION.md

 By default, as of v1.5.0 of this library, the latest available version of libsqlite3 is packaged with the gem and will be compiled and used automatically.
 This takes a bit longer than the native gem, but will provide a modern, well-supported version of libsqlite3.

+⚠ A prerequisite to build the gem with the packaged sqlite3 is that you must have `pkgconf` installed.

 For example, on a linux system running Ruby 2.5:

 ``` text